March 23 2014

 Annals Allergy Asthma Immunolology.
 2008.
 Department of Pediatrics, Wright State University Boonshoft School of Medicine, Dayton, Ohio, USA.

-Several articles describing the efficacy of probiotics in atopic dermatitis have been published.
 To determine whether probiotics are efficacious in treating atopic dermatitis and to explore whether type of probiotic used, duration of therapy, patient age, severity of disease, and IgE sensitization are factors in determining efficacy.
 For this meta-analysis of randomized controlled trials describing the efficacy of probiotics in atopic dermatitis, a comprehensive search was performed of databases through January 2008.
 Eleven studies were identified, and data from 10 studies were available to analyze.
 There was an overall statistically significant difference favoring probiotics compared with placebo in reducing the Scoring of Atopic Dermatitis Severity Index score.
 Children with moderately severe disease were more likely to benefit.
 Duration of probiotic administration, age, and type of probiotic used did not affect outcome.
 Data from this meta-analysis suggest a modestrole for probiotics in pediatric atopic dermatitis.
 The effect is seen in moderately severe rather than mild disease.

 and athletic performance